Skip to main content

 High relevance

-Pays a lump sum on diagnosis of specified serious conditions.
-Often considered alongside life and income protection because the sedentary lifestyle, long-hours profile, and stress patterns common in the accounting profession correlate with cardiovascular and metabolic conditions that the trauma definitions are designed to respond to.
+Trauma cover pays a lump sum if you are diagnosed with one of a list of serious conditions.
+It is often considered alongside life and income protection because the long-hours, high-stress, sedentary pattern common in accounting can be linked to heart and metabolic conditions, which are exactly the kinds of conditions trauma cover is designed to respond to.

 Get Your Accountant Life Insurance Quote